-15. Mr. and his wife have consented to do most of the operating of the tape recorder themselves in their own basement.
+15. Mr. Ind his wife have consented to do most of the operating of the tape recorder themselves in their own basement.
 With the use of the voice-operated relay, the monitoring will be almost 100% automatic anyway.
 No more than one visit a day by a field office agent should be necessary to pick up the day's take and to make minor adjustments, repairs, or corrections to the receiver, actuator, and recorder.
-Mr. is well-known to his friends as a "hi-fi bug", and the presence of the new equipment in his basement would not raise the eyebrows on any of his visitors, some of whom are expected to be foreign dignitaries - Mr. will be going to under cover.
+Mr. is well-known to his friends as a "hi-fi bug", and the presence of the new equipment in his basement would not raise the eyebrows on any of his visitors.
+Some of whom are expected to be foreign dignitaries - Mr under